Picking the ‘right’ host is tough enough for any website. Let alone if it’s for an e-commerce site!

 Compare this to shared or VPS hosting, where a sudden traffic spike can bring down your site.
 No wonder Kinsta also has a SLA-backed 99.9% uptime guarantee.

 Their Google Cloud infrastructure also makes Kinsta super scalable.
 If you need more bandwidth, you can seamlessly upgrade your plan.
 No complicated migrations to another server or host.
 Simply pay the next tier up.

 With such speed and scaling advantages, we think Kinsta is a great option for large or fast-growing enterprises who want to make sure they’re always open for business.

-Kinsta’s plans start from $30 a month for their Starter plan, and go up considerably by tier.
+Kinsta’s plans start from $29 a month (1-year rate) for their Starter plan, and go up considerably by tier.